 Yes.
 All travelers, regardless of their age, will need the ETA when they travel to Canada.

-Even if your child is on the parent's passport, a separate application still must be completed for the child.
+Even if your child is on a parent's passport, a separate application still must be completed for the child.

 Your passport must be valid for at least 6 months from the date you intend to arrive in Canada.

-No, the Canadian ETA is valid for 5 years or until your passport expires.
+No, the Canadian ETA is valid for 5 years after issued or until passport expires.
 You can visit Canada as many times as you wish as long as the ETA is valid.
-Note that each visit is limited to a max stay of 180 days.
+Note that each visit is limited to a max stay of 180 days Per Entry.

 Do I have to print and carry my ETA with me when I travel?